jinjor/wave-cutter-for-toeic/README.md

 # Wave Cutter for TOEIC&reg;

-A tool for cutting wave of listening CD.
-This may be useful when you seek and repeat one problem.
+A tool for editing wave data of TOEIC listening CD.
+This tool divide one wave into multiple waves which contains one question for each.
+You'll never need to spend time looking for start point from one big wave.

 **[Try it!](http://jinjor.github.io/wave-cutter-for-toeic)**